elianafang/reply2reviewer_t2Vj/README.md

 - Saturation-aware adaptivity: CGDConv introduces a principled, empirical convergence criterion based on the growth of nonzero entries in the diffusion kernel $\delta_t$, providing a more transparent and theoretically grounded stopping mechanism than truncations used in ADC.
 - Computational efficiency and pluggability: CGDConv avoids expensive optimization over kernel weights, making it computationally lightweight, but the ADC method model is highly coupled.
 This design allows CGDConv to serve as a plug-in diffusion layer compatible with diverse GNN architectures.

 We agree that additional clarification on the motivation and role of FIFR would strengthen the presentation.
-In the revision, we will expand Section 3.2 (See Figure Re.1).
-We also demonstrate our method’s complexity analysis to reflect the uniqueness of the algorithm (See Figure Re.2).
+In the revision, we will expand Section 3.2 (**👉see Figure Re.1**).
+We also demonstrate our method’s complexity analysis to reflect the uniqueness of the algorithm (**👉see Figure Re.2**).

 Thank you again for pointing this out — your comment helps us better communicate our method.